-Scope of Content 1 Age ranges Concepts that refer to age ranges (e.g. adult, pediatric, infant, junior, adolescent) are out of scope.
+Scope of Content

+1 Age ranges

+Concepts that refer to age ranges (e.g. adult, pediatric, infant, junior, adolescent) are out of scope.
 Exception: Vaccine products MP-only concepts maybe modeled with Has target population attribute that specifies a target population.

-2 Adjuvants Concepts that refer to adjuvants are out of scope.
-3 Ayurvedics Concepts that refer to Ayurvedic medicine concepts are out of scope.
-4 Brand names Concepts that refer to brand names are out of scope.
-5 Colors Concepts that refer to color (e.g. color of tablet, capsule, or solution) are out of scope.
-6 Composite products Concepts that refer to composite products are out of scope.
-7 Excipients Concepts that refer to excipients are out of scope.
-8 Concepts that refer to flavor are out of scope.
-9 Concepts that refer to products under development but not marketed in any member country are out of scope.
+2 Adjuvants

+Concepts that refer to adjuvants are out of scope.

+3 Allergy immunotherapy producgts

+Allergy immunotherapy products should be represented in a national extension because of the manufacturer-specific variability regarding standardization and expression of strength.

+4 Ayurvedics

+Concepts that refer to Ayurvedic medicine concepts are out of scope.

+5 Brand names

+Concepts that refer to brand names are out of scope.

+6 Colors

+Concepts that refer to color (e.g. color of tablet, capsule, or solution) are out of scope.

+7 Composite products

+Concepts that refer to composite products are out of scope.

+8 Excipients

+Concepts that refer to excipients are out of scope.

+9 Flavors

+Concepts that refer to flavor are out of scope.

+10 Investigational products

+Concepts that refer to products under development but not marketed in any member country are out of scope.
 Exceptions may be made on a case-by-case basisi (e.g. adding investigational products that are being widely used in pandemic).

-10 No longer marketed or available for sale Existing concepts representing products that are no longer marketed or available for sale will be retained as active concepts in the International Release.
+11 No longer marketed or available for sale

+Existing concepts representing products that are no longer marketed or available for sale will be retained as active concepts in the International Release.
 Requests for addition of new concepts representing products that are known to be no longer marketed or available for sale will be considered for inclusion on a case-by-case basis.
-11 Non-human use Concepts that represent products intended only for non-human use are out of scope.

-12 Packs Concepts representing packs are out of scope.
-13 Relevant omissions (e.g. sugar-free, preservative-free) Concepts that refer to relevant omissions are out of scope.
-14 Route of administration is not explicitly represented.
-15 Sterility Concepts that refer to sterility are out of scope.
-16 Traditional medicine products Concepts that refer to Traditional medicine concepts are out of scope.
+12 Non-human use Concepts that represent products intended only for non-human use are out of scope.
+13 Packs Concepts representing packs are out of scope.
+14 Relevant omissions (e.g. sugar-free, preservative-free) Concepts that refer to relevant omissions are out of scope.
+15 Route of administration is not explicitly represented.
+16 Sterility Concepts that refer to sterility are out of scope.
+17 Traditional medicine products Concepts that refer to Traditional medicine concepts are out of scope.